West Square: History

-In 1884–5, the Charlotte Sharman School was built on the north-west side, named after its founder, a Christian philanthropist.
+In 1884–5, the Charlotte Sharman School was built on the northwest side, named after its founder, a Christian philanthropist.
 Construction of the school — which is still located there — required the demolition of some thirty houses.
 Part of the site is now occupied by the Siobhan Davies Dance Centre.

 As a young child, Charlie Chaplin (1889–1977) lived at 39 West Square for a short period.
 He later recalled:

 At the end of the 19th century, the garden in the square was threatened with building development, but there was a campaign to keep it.
 In 1909, the freehold was bought for some £4,000 by the London County Council and the Metropolitan Borough of Southwark.
 They enlarged and restored the garden, which was then opened for public use in 1910.
 The Metropolitan Public Gardens Association's landscape gardener Madeline Agar laid out the gardens and restored the earlier 1813 cruciform layout.
 The square was scheduled to protect it under the London Squares Preservation Act 1931.
 However, after the Second World War, it was proposed that the buildings should be demolished and the area added to Geraldine Mary Harmsworth Park.
-This was blocked by the Civic Amenities Act 1967 and instead the square became a conservation area.
+This was blocked by the Civic Amenities Act 1967 and instead, the square became a conservation area.

-The terrace of five houses in the north-west corner of the square were demolished c1970, and replaced by modern town houses designed to blend in with the original Georgian architecture (the corner house had at one point been converted into a pub, The City Arms).
+The terrace of five houses in the northwest corner of the square were demolished in c.1970, and replaced by modern townhouses designed to blend in with the original Georgian architecture (the corner house had at one point been converted into a pub, The City Arms).
 The west side of the square was also much-altered, with pairs of houses being run together to create four lateral flats in each property.
-In 1997–8, and with the exception of numbers 10 and 11, the terrace was reconverted to single houses.
+In 1997–8, and except for numbers 10 and 11, the terrace was reconverted to single houses.
 Overall, the square remains largely intact and of historic interest, a fact reflected in the 1972 Grade II listing of the east, south and wide sides.